11 Factors to Consider When Searching

-One excellent way to gain the knowledge and expertise you need is to take classroom-based financial modeling training.
+One excellent way to gain the knowledge and expertise you need is to take classroom-based investment banking training.
 In most cases, this involves going in-person to meet with an instructor.
-You work with the instructor, learn the skills, and complete homework; it’s one option for learning modeling.
+You work with the instructor, learn the skills, and complete homework; it’s one investment banking training option.

 You can meet them here.